nickw444/nickw444.github.io/_pages/about.md

 ### Hey there!

-I'm Nick, student of UNSW, studying Computer Science.
+I'm Nick, studying Computer Science at UNSW.
 I build web-apps, websites, iPhone/iPad apps, and many more custom solutions.

 I enjoy programming A LOT.
 Complex problems and challenges bring light to my day, giving me something new and interesting to work on, on a daily basis.